A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional: Introduction

 In the present work, machine learning (ML) methods are used to complement quantum algorithms used in the context of RDM-FT.
 Our ML-enhanced quantum framework is, in principle, agnostic to the specific quantum algorithm employed, e.g., variational quantum eigensolver (VQE) and its variants, quantum phase estimation (QPE), quantum subspace expansion (QSE) and quantum-selected configuration interaction (QSCI) \cite{Kanno2023, Nakagawa2024}, as well as independent of the quantum hardware utilized.
-Furthermore, our framework can potentially offer significant advantages when scaling to larger embedded systems.
-In addition, based on Gilbert's work \cite{Gilbert1975} and subsequent refinements \cite{Piris2014, Pernal2015, Giesbertz2019, Liebert20232}, RDM-FT offers \textit{more universal} functionals than Kohn-Sham theory by fixing only the interaction term of the many-body Hamiltonian.
+Furthermore, our framework can potentially offer significant advantages when scaling to larger embedded systems as density matrix embedding theories main scaling component is a relatively cheap mean-field method.
+In addition, based on Gilbert's work \cite{Gilbert1975} and subsequent refinements \cite{Piris2014, Pernal2015, Giesbertz2019, Liebert20232}, RDM-FT offers more general functionals than the regular DFT formalism.
+Specifically, by fixing only the interaction term of the many-body Hamiltonian, the same RDM-functional is useful to solve more systems than a functional with the kinetic hopping term being fixed.
+Closely related to our workflow, and with a focus on efficient data generation, Baker and Poulin \cite{Baker2020} propose a scheme to learn the density functional for Kohn-Sham-DFT using quantum hardware, specifically using QPE.